Mahmood (singer)

-Mahmood has released two studio albums, Gioventù bruciata and Ghettolimpo, both of which reached the top two of the Italian albums chart.
+Mahmood has released three studio albums, Gioventù bruciata, Ghettolimpo and Nei letti degli altri.
+Amazon Music Italy listed him as one of the most streamed artists in Italy.

 Early life

 Born in Milan to an Egyptian father and a Sardinian mother from Orosei, Mahmood was raised around Gratosoglio, a district of Milan.
 When he was five years old, his parents divorced and he was subsequently raised by his mother.

 Career

 2012–2018: X Factor and beginnings

 In 2012, Mahmood auditioned for the sixth season of the Italian version of The X Factor.
 He became part of the boys category mentored by Simona Ventura.
 He was originally eliminated at Judges Houses, then returned as a wildcard, before eventually being eliminated in the third episode.
 After this experience, he worked in a bar and attended a music school, studying piano, solfeggio and music theory, where he also started writing songs.
 In 2013, he released his debut single "Fallin' Rain".

 In 2016, Mahmood participated in the Newcomers Section of Sanremo Music Festival with the song "Dimentica".
-In 2017, he released the single "Pesos", with which he participates in the fifth edition of the Wind Summer Festival, winning the third episode of the Youth section.
+In 2017, he released the single "Pesos", with which he participated in the fifth edition of the Wind Summer Festival, winning the third episode of the Youth section.
 In 2017, he was also featured on Fabri Fibra's single "Luna".
 In September 2018, he released his debut extended play, Gioventù bruciata.
 In November 2018, Marco Mengoni released his fifth album, Atlantico, which features three tracks co-written by Mahmood, including the single "Hola (I Say)".